lshalit/comm318_fall2020/syllabus.md

 	  * Loops and conditions
 	* _Assignment 1 available in JupyterHub_
 * Wed 09/16/20 - Lab session
+	* Working with lists and using loops and conditions

 * Fri 09/18/20 - __Assignment 1 DUE - 11.59pm EST__ (Submit through Jupyterhub)